Most of the recipes I have posted here have been handed down through my Oma to my Mom to me. Not this one! 🙂

 - 1 1/2 tsp sea salt

-Turn out dough onto a lightly floured surface and gently shape with your hands into a large disk.
-Cut the disk into 4, wrap each piece in wax paper and chill in the fridge for a minimum of 30 minutes before rolling out.
+Turn out the dough onto a lightly floured surface and fold and knead the dough with your hands until it comes together making sure there are no dry spots in the dough.
+Shape into a large disk.
+Cut the disk into 4, wrap each piece and chill in the fridge for a minimum of 30 minutes up to 24 hours before using.
 Freeze any unused dough for up to 3 months.

 On a floured surface, roll out one disk of dough, turning it a quarter turn after few rolls (this will help keep it in the shape of a circle).
 Roll out the dough to 1.5 - 2 inches wider than your pie plate.
 Lightly flour the surface of the dough, gently fold in half then in quarters.
 Lift the dough and place it into the pie plate.
 Press it into the corners and continue with the single or double pie dough instructions below.